Chipdeals/Momo-Api/README.md

     "statusMessageCode": 200,
     "statusMessage": "transaction successfully processed",
-    "senderPhoneNumber": "22951010591", //Phonenumeber you speciy in your collection request "senderFirstName": "Euler", //User firstname you specified in your collect request "senderLastName": "Dougbe", //User lastname you specified in your collect request "currency": "XOF", //Currency of the transaction.
+    "senderPhoneNumber": "22951010591", //Phonenumeber you speciy in your collection request "senderFirstName": "Jean", //User firstname you specified in your collect request "senderLastName": "EVERICH", //User lastname you specified in your collect request "currency": "XOF", //Currency of the transaction.
     "amount": 2000, //Amount of the transaction
     "senderOperator": "MTN", // Mobile Money wallet operator